OpenColonyShip/OpenColonyShip-Concept/README.md

 ### Prerequisites

-The prerequisites are noted in the [SOFTWARE.md](SOFTWARE.md) document, under 'Required'.
+The prerequisites for development are noted in the [SOFTWARE.md](SOFTWARE.md) document, under 'Required'.
 You may also wish to look at the other categories in the document.

 ### Installing